rgeraldes24/solc/docs/types/value-types.rst

 * ``code`` and ``codehash``

 You can query the deployed code for any smart contract.
-Use ``.code`` to get the EVM bytecode as a ``bytes memory``, which might be empty.
+Use ``.code`` to get the ZVM bytecode as a ``bytes memory``, which might be empty.
 Use ``.codehash`` to get the Keccak-256 hash of that code (as a ``bytes32``).
 Note that ``addr.codehash`` is cheaper than using ``keccak256(addr.code)``.